Military Team Bass Fishing Tournament - 2014 RULES

 TOURNAMENT HOURS: Official start and weigh-in times for each flight will be announced at the pre-tournament briefing.
 Our best effort will be given to allow at least 8 hours fishing time.
 In the case of adverse weather conditions, the tournament director will open weigh-in at 12 Noon for safety.

 SCORING: Tournament standings, auxiliary awards and final winners shall be determined by the pound-and-hundredth weight of each teams catch during the competition days of the tournament.
 Only Largemouth, Smallmouth, Spotted, Redeye or Shoal bass will be weighed.
 The limit per team shall be 5 of the above species and varieties per day, unless otherwise specified by tournament officials.
 At no time shall a competitor have in their possession more than the tournament limit.
 Tournament officials will conduct checks for violations of this provision, and in the event a team has in its possession more than the above-described limits, the team will be immediately disqualified.
-The official length of bass for this event will be 12 inches as measured on a flat board.
+The official length of Largemouth Bass is 14 inches and Spotted Bass is 12 inches for as measured on a flat board.
 Only bass as described above which measure the official length or more on the longest straight line, shall be weighed.
 Bass presented for weigh-in, which fail to measure the official length, shall result in a penalty of 1 pound for each such bass, which penalty shall be deducted from the total score of the competitor.
 Any bass that appears to have been mangled, mashed, mauled or otherwise altered will be weighed and credited only at the discretion of tournament officials.
 After competitors check in at the official checkpoint they must present all legal fish in their possession to a tournament official to be counted, measured and weighed.
 Once a competitor’s catch is measured, counted and verified by a tournament official, that competitor may not return to the boat until their catch has been weighed and recorded.
 Bass must not be placed on a stringer at any time during the tournament.
 Culling tags or clips are allowed.
 Specially designed bags which increase survival rate will be furnished by the Tournament Director and must be used for the weigh-in.
 The official measuring board for this tournament will be the American Bass Anglers/Triton Boats measuring board.

 CATCH AND RELEASE: CULLING OF DEAD BASS IS PROHIBITED.
 A penalty of 1 pound will be deducted from the total weight for each short fish and a penalty of 8 ounces (.50 pounds) will be deducted from the total weight for each dead fish.
 In the event the anglers’ big fish is dead a penalty of 8 ounces (.50 pounds) will be deducted from the big fish total weight.
 It is suggested in warm weather tournaments anglers keep extra ice for fish care.
 Contestants are allowed to purchase ice on the water; however they are not allowed to receive ice from non-contestants.